kubernetes-sigs/prometheus-adapter/README.md

 - `--metrics-max-age=<duration>`: This is the max age of the metrics to be loaded from Prometheus.
-For example, when set to `10m`, it will query Prometheus for metrics since 10m ago, and only those that has datapoints within the time period will appear in the adapter.
-Therefore, the metrics-max-age should be equal to or larger than your Prometheus' scrape interval, or your metrics will occaisonally disappear from the adapter.
+For example, when set to `10m`, it will query Prometheus for metrics since 10m ago, and only those that have datapoints within the time period will appear in the adapter.
+Therefore, the metrics-max-age should be equal to or larger than your Prometheus' scrape interval, or your metrics will occasionally disappear from the adapter.
   By default, this is set to be the same as metrics-relist-interval to avoid some confusing behavior (See this [PR](https://github.com/kubernetes-sigs/prometheus-adapter/pull/230)).